open-telemetry/opentelemetry-collector-contrib/processor/filterprocessor/README.md

 * `MetricName`
     a variable containing the current Metric's name
+* `Attribute(name)`
+  a function that takes an attribute name string as an argument and returns a string: the value of an attribute with that name if one exists, or ""
+* `HasAttribute(name)`
+  a function that takes an attribute name string as an argument and returns a boolean: true if the datapoint has an attribute with that name, false otherwise
 * `Label(name)`
-    a function that takes a label name string as an argument and returns a string: the value of a label with that name if one exists, or ""
+  Alias for `Attribute(name)`.
+Deprecated.
 * `HasLabel(name)`
-    a function that takes a label name string as an argument and returns a boolean: true if the datapoint has a label with that name, false otherwise
+  Alias for `HasLabel(name)`.
+Deprecated.

 Example: